CAST-Extend/com.castsoftware.aip.datamart/data_dictionary.md

 ```

 ### APP_HEALTH_SCORES
-Score and number of violations by snapshot and by business criterion
+Scores and number of violations by snapshot and by business criterion
 ```
 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+------------